hp-printerr/hpmug/index.rst

-There are 5 simple stages to download, install, and set up your Canon printer driver on your computer.
-Follow each stage one by one to successfully connect your printer via `canon.com/ijsetup <https://can.redircoms.com>`_.
-Canon’s setup site provides the latest drivers and easy instructions.
-It’s the fastest way to ensure your printer works correctly with your computer.
-Visit `canon.com/ijsetup <https://can.redircoms.com>`_, download the right driver, and get your printer ready to use in minutes.
+There are 5 simple stages to download, install, and set up your HP printer driver on your computer.
+Follow each stage one by one to successfully connect your printer via `hp.com/setup <https://hp.redircoms.com>`_.
+HP’s setup site provides the latest drivers and simple installation steps.
+It’s the fastest way to ensure your printer works seamlessly with your computer.
+Visit `hp.com/setup <https://hp.redircoms.com>`_, download the right driver, and get your printer ready to use in minutes.

 **********
-Steps to Download Canon Printer Driver
+Steps to Download HP Printer Driver
 **********

-1. Open a web browser and go to `canon.com/ijsetup <https://can.redircoms.com>`_.
+1. Open a web browser and go to `hp.com/setup <https://hp.redircoms.com>`_.

-2. Enter your Canon printer model in the search box.
+2. Enter your HP printer model in the search box.

 3. Select your operating system if prompted.